 I found myself pondering this the other day while sitting at the shop with the ever sensational Susan.
 We both were sitting, conversing about the happenings in the shop and in downtown Canandaigua, whilst enjoying our respective cups of tea when I thought to ask her, "Susan, you know, I've been wondering, what're you drinking these days?".

 This led to a great conversation that I want to share with you all!

 If you have been following our posts, you know that our lovely Susan's favorite tea is the "Autumn Sunset".
 She brews this continuously and always has it in her Mist at home.
 "Autumn Sunset" is a beautiful herbal blend that incorporates apples, raspberries, blackberry leaves, cranberries, and passionfruit.
-These fruity flavors are balanced and highlighted by lemon balm, rosehip, peppermint leaves, and hibiscus to add a refreshing tone.
+These fruity flavors are balanced and highlighted by lemon balm, rosehips, peppermint leaves, and hibiscus to add a refreshing tone.
 It is an absolutely perfect tea to welcome the summer months.
 Naturally, I expected Susan to tell me that she was sipping on this.
 I know how much she adores it and being my close friend, I know just how frequently this is her drink of choice.

 To my surprise, she instead responded with "I went with the White Peach today".

 I was shocked!
 My friend was cheating on her beloved "Autumn Sunset"!
 So intrigued, I went on to ask her, "What made you go with that today?".

 Susan told me about how while she will forever be loyal to her "Autumn Sunset", today, she wanted something with a bit of caffeine.
 She chose our White Peach for a few reasons.
 First, it is absolutely delicious.
-This tea is a white tea with natural peach flavors that will transport you straight to the peach tree fields of Georgia.
+This tea is a white tea with natural peach flavors that will transport you straight to the peach tree orchards of Georgia.
 It is extraordinarily smooth and while it proves delectable both hot and cold, she was choosing cold today to refresh her in the afternoon as the temperatures rise up!
 She also chose White Peach as it has a medium caffeine content.
 As one of the three little bears might say, "Not too much, not too little, juuuust right".